cytoscape/cytoscape.js/CONTRIBUTING.md

 ## Code style

+Cytoscape.js is transpiled with Babel, so ES2015/ES6+ language features can be used.

 Use two spaces for indentation, and single-quoted strings are preferred.
 The main thing is to  try to keep your code neat and similarly formatted as the rest of the code.
 There isn't a strict styleguide.
 We do use [eslint](http://eslint.org/), so you can use `eslint` in the terminal or use eslint support in your editor.